Matoex/fau.tv-speed-controller/README.md

 If the video-url is not a m3u8 file, it will open the video-url in a new tab.
 Depending on your browser it will start the download immediately or open the raw video in a new tab.
 Then you can download the video by clicking the right mouse button -> save video as...

+## Hotkeys
+You can change the speed without opening the extension using the following hotkeys:
+Reset to 1x with "s"
+speed += 0.25  with "d"
+speed -= 0.25  with "a"

 ## How to speed up Tafelübungen
 Open your browser console on a AuD Tafelübung and paste the content of [tafeluebungsslider.js](tafeluebungsspeeder.js) in.
 There you have the following features: